timgates42/pyramid_sqlalchemy/docs/tests.rst

 There is also a ``--sql-echo`` commandline option which will echo all executed SQL statements to the console.
-This must be used in combination with pytests' ``-s`` option to make the console output visisble.
+This must be used in combination with pytests' ``-s`` option to make the console output visible.

 ::